secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/SOC Analyst Prerequisites/Network Enumeration with Nmap/Host Enumeration/Nmap Scripting Engine.md

 | `-p 25` | Scans only the specified port. |
 | `--script banner,smtp-commands` | Uses specified NSE scripts. |

-We see that we can recognize the **Ubuntu** distribution of Linux by using the' banner' script.
+- We see that we can recognize the **Ubuntu** distribution of Linux by using the' banner' script.
 The `smtp-commands` script shows us which commands we can use by interacting with the target SMTP server.
-In this example, such information may help us to find out existing users on the target. `Nmap` also gives us the ability to scan our target with the aggressive option (`-A`).
+- In this example, such information may help us to find out existing users on the target. `Nmap` also gives us the ability to scan our target with the aggressive option (`-A`).
 This scans the target with multiple options as service detection (`-sV`), OS detection (`-O`), traceroute (`--traceroute`), and with the default NSE scripts (`-sC`).

-#### Nmap - Aggressive Scan
+- #### Nmap - Aggressive Scan

-Nmap Scripting Engine

 ```shell-session
 secmancer@htb[/htb]$ sudo nmap 10.129.2.28 -p 80 -A
 Starting Nmap 7.80 ( https://nmap.org ) at 2020-06-17 01:38 CEST